To Create a New Category, Name the New Game.

 Next, Bendov talked about what had changed such that running a sales based on opinions was now a road to ruin (more competition, more demanding customers, etc.) and, critically, why a “reality” view of sales was suddenly possible:

-“If AI can diagnose cancer better than doctors, why can’t AI understand [sales] reality better than a salesperson?”
+“If can diagnose cancer better than doctors, why can’t AI understand [sales] reality better than a salesperson?”

 Bendov went on to show how Gong’s product arms sales leaders with insights gleaned through machine analysis of sales calls—basically, that it’s designed from the ground up to deliver that reality view.
 He nicknamed the new game, and the category Gong wants to create and lead, “revenue intelligence.”